anansilva/recipegen/README.md

 CI/CD pipeline automated with Github actions.

-Once pushed to main branch, the code goes through tests, code linting and security checks.
+Once pushed to main branch, the code goes through tests (rspec), code linting (rubocop) and security checks (breakman).

 If all stages pass, then code will be push to heroku.